-This method is the fallback method and works for every terminal, with the exception of rxvt-unicode.
+This method is the fallback method and works for every terminal.

 Download the font from powerline-fonts.
 If preferred font can't be found in the powerline-fonts repo, then patching the preferred font is needed instead.

 After downloading this font refer to platform-specific instructions.